-A. Nursing services are medically necessary services ordered by a physician and provided by a licensed registered nurse or a licensed practical nurse under the supervision of a registered nurse, within the scope of the State's Nurse Practice Act.
-Nursing services provided in the ROW are an extension of nursing services provided through the Home Health Program covered under the Medicaid State Plan.

-1. Nursing services must be included in the participant's plan of care and must have the following:

-- a. physician's order,

-- b. physician's letter of medical necessity,

-- c.
-Form 90-L,

-- d.
-Form 485,

-- e. individual nursing service plan,

-- f. summary of medical history, and

-- g. skilled nursing checklist.

-The participant's nurse must submit updates every days and include any changes to the participant's needs and/or physician's orders.

-B. Consultations include assessments, health related training/education for the participant and the participant's caregivers, and healthcare needs related to prevention and primary care activities.

-Assessment services are offered on an individualized basis only and must be performed by a registered nurse

-3. Health related training and education service is the only nursing procedure which can be provided to more than one participant simultaneously.

-C. Service Limitations

-1. Services are based on 15-minute units of service.

-D. Service Requirements

-1. Nursing services are secondary to EPSDT services for participants under the age of 21 years.
+- A. Nursing services are medically necessary services ordered by a physician and provided by a licensed registered nurse or a licensed practical nurse under the supervision of a registered nurse, within the scope of the State's Nurse Practice Act.
+Nursing services provided in the ROW are an extension of nursing services provided through the Home Health Program covered under the Medicaid State Plan. - 1.
+Nursing services must be included in the participant's plan of care and must have the following: - a. physician's order; - physician's letter of medical necessity; - c.
+Form 90-L; - d.
+Form 485; - individual nursing service plan; - summary of medical history; and - skilled nursing checklist. - 2.
+The participant's nurse must submit updates every 60 days and include any changes to the participant's needs and/or physician's orders. - B. Consultations include assessments, health related training/education for the participant and the participant's caregivers, and healthcare needs related to prevention and primary care activities. - Assessment services are offered on individualized basis only and must be performed by a registered nurse. - 2.
+Consulting services may also address healthcare needs related to prevention and primary care activities. - 3.
+Health related training and education service is the only nursing procedure which can be provided to more than one participant simultaneously. - C. Service Limitations - 1.
+Services are based on 15-minute units of service. - D. Service Requirements - 1.
+Nursing services are secondary to EPSDT services for participants under the age of 21 years.
 Participants under the age of 21 have access to nursing services (home health and extended care) under the Medicaid State Plan.